The main aim was to was to create a masculine yet sophisticated home, using a neutral palette and focusing on different textures.

 A small terrace allows for light to flow into the apartment

 The terrace (previously closed and transformed into bathroom and laundry spaces by blocking one window), was restored.
+While this was no easy feat and required the expertise of a plumber from a website similar to https://ineedtheplumber.com/plumber-port-st-lucie/, it was definitely worth it.
 Imagine the small apartment without it?
 Much nicer.
 You can’t sit on a washing machine having a glass of wine and watch the sun go down.

 From kitchen to bathroom – think laterally, spatially and creatively